Plus–minus (sports): History

-The Western Hockey League (WHL) awards the WHL Plus-Minus Award each year to one of its players.
+The plus/minus statistic was first used in the 1950s by the Montreal Canadiens, a National Hockey League (NHL) team, for evaluating its own players.
+Plus-minus was hockey's first enhanced statistic, becoming an official NHL statistic in 1959-60.

 Situational plus–minus

 There are some drawbacks to the traditional calculation of the plus–minus statistic in ice hockey.
 Not all types of goals are included, specifically power play goals.
 Every goal included in the calculation is weighted the same regardless of the situation - even strength, power play, short-handed or empty net.
 Also, traditional plus–minus is not applied to goaltenders.

-Situational plus–minus (Sit +/–) is an alternative calculation that takes into account all types of "team-based" goals, which excludes only penalty shot and shootout goals.
+Situational plus–minus (Sit +/−) is an alternative calculation that takes into account all types of "team-based" goals, which excludes only penalty shot and shootout goals.
 Each goal is weighted based on the number of skaters (i.e. not goaltenders) on the ice.
 The plus–minus rating is calculated by dividing the number of skaters on the ice for the team scored upon by the number of skaters on the ice for the scoring team, applied as a plus to all players (including goaltenders) on the ice for the scoring team and as a minus for all players (including goaltenders) on the ice for the team scored upon.

-The following is a list of situational plus−minus leaders by season, going back to the 2008-09 season (82 games, unless otherwise noted):